 Date:

-(3) A Section entitled "Community Need and Target Audience" containing a description of the need for the program, the target audience for Most Vulnerable Persons and Needs, the outreach to the target audience, the anticipated impact and success on the target audience and the anticipated number of people served (maximum three pages).
+(3) A Section entitled "Community Need and Target Audience" containing a description of the need for the program, the target audience for Most Vulnerable Persons and Needs, the outreach to the target audience, the anticipated impact and success on the target audience, the anticipated total number of people to be served by the program, and the current number and percentage of people served by the program who represent the targeted Most Vulnerable Persons and Needs category (maximum three pages or 7,500 characters for an online application).

-(4) A Section entitled "Agency Background, Staff and Board Experience" containing a description of the agency's board (demographics, length of service and professional experience); the board's role in governance; the strategy for board recruitment; the impact of the board's background, relationship, experience or expertise with the agency; the agency's executive staff (demographics, length of service and relevant experience and expertise); the executive/key staff's plan or process for the implementation of the program; and the agency's mission, history, experiences and accomplishments relative to Most Vulnerable Persons and Needs (maximum three pages).
+(4) A Section entitled "Agency Background, Staff and Board Experience" containing a description of the agency's board (demographics, length of service and relevant experience); the board's role in governance; the strategy for board recruitment; the impact of the board's background, relationship, experience or expertise with the agency; the agency’s staffing structure; the agency's executive staff (demographics, length of service and relevant experience and expertise); the executive/key staff's plan or process for the implementation of the program; and the agency's mission, history, experiences and accomplishments relative to the Most Vulnerable Persons and Needs category (maximum three pages or 7,500 characters for an online application).

 (5) A Section entitled "Program Management Expertise and Evaluation" containing a description of how the program will be designed and managed, how the program's success and impact will be measured and how information will be collected.
-For an existing program, the Section can include past experiences, successes and achievements, and may include one client story; and for a new program, the Section can include why the agency will be able to successfully manage the program, expected outcomes or goals of the program and successes or best practices of similar programs.
-This Section may include without limitation the agency's potential fundraising capacity, plan, and strategy, and a description of how the program will be sustained after the grant period.
+For an existing program, the Section can include past experiences, successes and achievements, and multi-year qualitative and quantitative data on the program’s effectiveness; and for a new program, this Section can include why the agency will be able to successfully manage the program, expected outcomes or goals of the program, any successes or best practices of similar programs or other research justifying anticipated program effectiveness.
+This Section shall include the agency's potential fundraising capacity, plan, and strategy, and a description of how the program will be sustained after the grant period.
 This Section may include a list of current and anticipated program partners and a description of these partnerships, including their roles and responsibilities.
-For those program partners providing funding, the list will include the amount of funding provided.
-This Section shall also include a listing of each noncompliance incident within the past three years that has resulted in the requesting agency being placed on the Council Auditor's Chapter 118 noncompliance list.
-Such list shall set forth with respect to each noncompliance incident: (a) the noncompliance dates (e.g., the start date and end date), and (b) an explanation for the noncompliance (maximum four pages, not including the information regarding noncompliance incidents).
+For those program partners providing funding, the list will include the amount of funding provided. (maximum four pages or 10,000 characters for an online application,).

-(6) A Section entitled "Program Activities" containing an overview of program activities, including a description of each activity, how clients enter the program, how clients' needs are evaluated and the partnerships strengthening the program (maximum two pages).
+(6) A Section entitled "Program Activities" containing an overview of program activities, including a description of each activity, how clients enter the program, how clients' needs are evaluated and the partnerships strengthening the program.
+This Section shall describe the program’s staffing structure, identify the individuals responsible for program management and describe their qualifications, and describe the plan or process for implementing the program.
+This Section shall describe and provide the rationale for each program activity.
+This Section shall describe how clients progress through the program, how long they remain in the program, what information the program collects from clients, and how the program records are maintained (maximum two pages or 5,000 characters for an online application).